jnweaver/owl-slideshow-wp/README.md

 **Tags:** carousel, slideshow, owl
 **Requires at least:** 4.0.0
 **Tested up to:** 4.2.2
-**Stable tag:** 0.0.9
+**Stable tag:** 0.0.10
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Output an [Owl Carousel 2](http://owlcarousel.owlgraphic.com/) slideshow using WordPress’s built-in gallery shortcode.
+Output an [Owl Carousel 2](http://owlcarousel.owlgraphic.com/) slideshow using Wordpress’s built-in gallery shortcode.

 ## Description ##

-This WordPress plugin takes a WordPress Gallery and adds options to display the gallery shortcode as a slideshow using Owl Carousel 2.
+This Wordpress plugin takes a Wordpress Gallery and adds options to display the gallery shortcode as a slideshow using Owl Carousel 2.

-The plugin adds two options to the standard WordPress Gallery options:
+The plugin add two options to the standard Wordpress Gallery options:

 1. An *Output as Owl slideshow?* checkbox.
 Check it if you want the gallery to present as an Owl slideshow.
-(Otherwise, the gallery will appear as a default WordPress gallery.)
+(Otherwise, the gallery will appear as a default Wordpress gallery.)
 2. An optional slideshow title text input that appears if you check the Owl slideshow checkbox.
 The title will appear above the slideshow.

-## Owl Options ##
+# Owl Options #

-You can override the plugin's default Owl 2 options and/or pass additional options via an *owl_options* attribute inside the shortcode:
+You can override the plugin's default Owl 2 optios and/or pass additional options via an *owl_options* attribute inside the shortcode:

 ```
-[gallery output_as_slideshow="true" owl_slideshow_title="A slideshow title" ids="116,119,118,117,114,174" owl_options='{"startPosition": 2, "nav": false}']
+**[gallery output_as_slideshow="true" owl_slideshow_title="A slideshow title" ids="116,119,118,117,114,174" owl_options='{"startPosition":** 2, "nav": false}']
 ```

 **Or use filters instead:**